CIGI Campus: Features

 The campus also houses the CIGI Auditorium, a 250-seat theatre-style space for public lectures and events, as well as a café operated by Stone Crock Bakery.

 Occupants

-The CIGI Campus is home to academic and research programs that are partnerships between CIGI and other institutions.
-The BSIA, established in 2007 in a three-way partnership among the University of Waterloo, Wilfrid Laurier University and CIGI, was the first occupant of the campus in fall 2011.
-The school comprises roughly 60 percent of the campus building.
+In addition to CIGI, the campus is home to the BSIA, an academic and research partnership between CIGI, the University of Waterloo and Wilfrid Laurier University.
+The BSIA was the first occupant of the campus in fall 2011 and comprises roughly 60 percent of the campus building.
 Additional occupants on the campus include: Perimeter Institute, the Arctic Research Foundation and Innovation Asset Collective.